Towards a Unified Framework for Pseudo-Nambu-Goldstone Dark Matter and Electroweak Baryogenesis: The Model cS2HDM

 In the alignment limit, as defined in \cref{eq:alignlim}, and additionally setting $\alpha_3 = \alpha_4 = \alpha_5 = 0$, the expression shown in \cref{eq:chichihcpl} can be written as

-Thus, in this limit the DM particle $\chi$ only interacts with the singlet state, here $H_3$, and both $\chi$ and $H_3$ form a decoupled dark sector whose interactions with the visible sector are switched off.
-As such, departures from this parameter configuration have to be considered in order to enable the standard freeze-out scenario for the production of the DM relic abundance in agreement with observations.
+\TB{Thus, in this limit the DM particle $\chi$ only interacts with the singlet state $H_3$.
+Since a pure gauge-singlet scalar does not couple directly to SM fermions or gauge bosons and acquires such couplings only via mixing with the Higgs doublet fields, the absence of doublet admixtures in $H_3$ implies that both $\chi$ and $H_3$ form a decoupled dark sector whose interactions with the visible sector are switched off (see also \cref{sec:cpviolationferm} for a more detailed discussion of the $H_i f \bar f$ couplings).} As such, departures from this parameter configuration have to be considered in order to enable the standard freeze-out scenario for the production of the DM relic abundance in agreement with observations.
 Staying in the alignment limit, these can be generated by mixing the singlet state~$H_3$ with the second CP-even state $H_2$ and/or by mixing the singlet state $H_3$ with the CP-odd state $H_4$ under the presence of CP-violation.
 For instance, setting $\alpha_3 \neq 0$ and keeping the other mixing angles as before, both $H_2$ and $H_3$ share a non-zero component of the singlet field, and one finds

 Since in this case both CP-even states $H_2$ and $H_3$ couple to fermions and gauge bosons, the freeze-out mechanism can efficiently proceed via these two states without modifications to the couplings of the SM-like Higgs boson $H_1$.
 On the other hand, if mixing is considered via $\alpha_5 \neq 0$ (with $\alpha_3 = \alpha_4 = 0$), then the states $H_3$ and $H_4$ are CP-odd and both share a singlet admixture, and one finds for the couplings to the DM state